 This clarity is additionally important since I’m hoping this volume is of interest to those working to both use and regulate drones—policymakers, entrepreneurs, and activists.
 This book will only be as useful as it is sharp, clear, and focused.

 Knowledge should be free.
-Upon publication (perhaps late 2019), this book will be available in traditional forms (physical book and e-copy), but it will also be a free, downloadable, open access PDF.
+Upon publication, this book will be available in traditional forms (physical book and e-copy), but it will also be a free, downloadable, open access PDF.
 Open Access is about democratizing dissemination.

 Free knowledge should be well-informed.
 This project has been through peer review @MITPress, and has benefitted from input from dozens of other readers.
 Open Peer Review is an opportunity to hear from an even broader range of voices.
 In other words, Open Peer Review goes some way toward democratizing knowledge production.